-John Wesley Powell was born on March 24, 1934, in New York State.
+John Wesley Powell was born on March 24, 1934, in New York State (died 1902).
 But along with his family, he moved early to farms in Ohio, Wisconsin and Illinois.
 He was always interested in nature, taking every opportunity to informally study the science he loved.
 He took expeditions throughout the Midwest, collecting specimens for the Illinois Natural History Survey.
 At age 22, he rowed the entire length of the Mississippi River, collecting mollusk specimens and other biological and geological artifacts.
 He followed that expedition by rowing the entire Ohio and Illinois Rivers.
 Without a college degree, he nonetheless became widely known as an expert naturalist, so much so that in 1859, he was named Secretary of the Illinois Natural History Society, housed at Illinois State Normal University.
-He was an accomplished explorer and scientist before he turned 30
+He was an accomplished explorer and scientist before he turned 30.

 But the start of the Civil War put a temporary end to those pursuits—it was time to become a soldier.
 As a devoted opponent of slavery, he enlisted in the army as a private, was rapidly promoted to lieutenant and served in many battles as an artillery officer.
 At the Battle of Shiloh, he was shot, resulting in the amputation of his right arm.
 As soon as possible, he returned to active service, fighting later at Vicksburg.
 He required another surgery, but returned to fight again, earning the rank of major.